julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, November 13, 2024.
+Thursday, November 14, 2024.
 Quote of the day:

-> "Speak only if it improves upon the silence." - Mahatma Gandhi
+> "To be pure and holy in all things is a necessary characteristic of the unenslaved mind." - Abdu'l-Baha